 Object detection is the process of distinguishing objects to be observed against a background.
 Object detection is considered successful if the object can be separated from the background color so that the characteristics of the object can be observed more accurately.
 With the condition of the photo box which is white, then the oranges can be easily detected.
 The method used is with HSV thresholding.
 The method read the image color gradations in HSV format based on a predefined threshold value.
 HSV format has advantages in its sensitivity to distance changing, so it is suitable to be applied in object detection system.
-After the object can be estimated.
+After the object can be separated from the image, then the shape of the object can be estimated.